TestCentricity/testcentricity_web/README.md

 #### Mobile Safari browser on iOS Simulators or iOS Physical Devices

-You can run your mobile web tests against the mobile Safari browser on simulated iOS devices or physically connected iOS devices using Appium and XCode on
-OS X. You must install Appium, XCode, and the iOS version-specific device simulators for XCode.
+You can run your mobile web tests against the mobile Safari browser on simulated iOS devices or physically connected iOS devices using Appium and XCode on macOS.
+You must install Appium, XCode, and the iOS version-specific device simulators for XCode.
 You must also ensure that the `appium_capybara` gem is installed and required as described in **section 3.3 (Setup - Using Appium)** above.

 Information about Appium setup and configuration requirements for testing on physically connected iOS devices can be found on [this page](https://github.com/appium/appium/blob/master/docs/en/drivers/ios-xcuitest-real-devices.md).